Comparison groups should be similar

 Posted on 5th September 2017 by Jessica Rohmann

-This is the fourteenth blog in a series of 34 blogs based on a list of ‘Key Concepts’.
+This is the fourteenth blog in a series of 36 blogs based on a list of ‘Key Concepts’ developed by an Informed Health Choices project team.
 Each blog will explain one Key Concept that we need to understand to be able to assess treatment claims.

 In the previous blog in this series, we discussed the need to make fair, reliable comparisons to evaluate the effects of a treatment.
 But are all comparisons equally fair?
 In this blog, we will discuss the importance of comparing ‘like with like’, strategies to minimize differences between groups, and how to critically read and evaluate the quality of comparisons made in research reports.